Data Generation for Testing and Grading SQL Queries: Set Operators

 To ensure that a tuples of one relation does not exist in the other, constraints are added using the NOT EXISTS technique described in Algorithm~\ref{algo:notExists} of Section~\ref{sec:subq:subq}.
 To ensure that a tuple in one relation exists in the other, we use the EXISTS technique described in Section~\ref{sec:subq:subq}.

-To create at least two identical tuples in the result of a subquery we use the following technique.
-We create two tuples for each relation that is joined in the subquery.
-We add constraints to ensure that (a) the first tuple for all relations match on their joining attribute and (b) the second for all relations match on their joining attribute (c) for at least one relation the primary key for the two tuples is different and (d) the projected attributes are the same in both tuples for each relation.
-Note that the dataset could result in more than two tuples for the subquery.

-\eat{We set the number of tuples to two.
-Then using the techniques described in Section~\ref{sec:tupleAssgn} for constrained aggregation we estimate the required number of tuples for each base relation.
+To create at least two identical tuples in the result of a subquery, we assert constraints to imply that the number of tuples is more than one.
+Then using the techniques described in Section~\ref{sec:constrainedagg} for constrained aggregation we estimate the required number of tuples for each base relation.
 We treat the projected attributes in the select clause as the group by attributes in constrained aggregation, which ensures that these have the same value across tuples.
-Data generation is done using techniques for constrained aggregation described in Section~\ref{sec:cagg:single} and Section~\ref{sec:cagg:dgen}.}
+Data generation is done using techniques for constrained aggregation described in Section~\ref{sec:cagg:single} and Section~\ref{sec:cagg:dgen}.

-From these datasets, we can also show that if we are not able to generate all datasets that can kill a mutation then that mutation is equivalent.
-For example, the mutation from UNION to UNION ALL is equivalent only if it is not possible to have identical tuple in either P or Q. In this case, none of the datasets 3, 4, 5 and 6 can be generated.